Open-Vocabulary DETR with Conditional Matching

 \textbf{Extension for Instance Segmentation.} For OV-LVIS, instance segmentation results are needed for the evaluation process.
 Although DETR~\cite{carion2020end} and its follow-ups~\cite{zhu2020deformable,meng2021conditional} are developed for the object detection task, they can also be extended to the instance segmentation task.
 We follow DETR~\cite{carion2020end} to add an external class-agnostic segmentation head to solve the instance segmentation task.
 The segmentation head employs the fully convolutional network~(FCN~\cite{long2015fully}) structure, which takes features extracted from the Transformer decoder as input and produces segmentation masks.

-\textbf{Text Prompts.} Prompt tuning is a critical step when transferring pre-trained language models to downstream computer vision tasks~\cite{zhou2021coop}.
-We follow the same process as in ViLD~\cite{gu2021open} to construct the text prompts.
-Specifically, for each class we feed the textual name wrapped in 63 different prompt templates (e.g., \texttt{`there is a \{class name\} in the photo'}) to CLIP's text encoder, and then average the 85 text embeddings, which is known as prompt ensembling~\cite{radford2021learning}.

 \textbf{Implementation Details.} Our model is based on Deformable DETR~\cite{zhu2020deformable}.
-All models are trained on 8 Tesla V100 GPUs.
-We use the ResNet50-C4 backbone as our default choice.
 Following ViLD~\cite{gu2021open}, we also use the open-source CLIP model~\cite{radford2021learning} based on ViT-B/32 for extracting text and image embeddings.
 Please refer to our supplementary material for more training details.